 Voting by proxy

-If you are unable to get to the polling station on Election Day you can also vote by proxy.
+If you are unable to get to the polling station on the day of an election or referendum then you can apply to vote by proxy.
 A proxy vote is where you nominate someone else to vote on your behalf.

-You can apply for a proxy vote at any time until 5pm, on the sixth working day before an election provided you do not have any absent voting arrangements in place.
+You can apply for a proxy vote at any time until 5pm, on the sixth working day before an election, provided you do not already have any absent voting arrangements in place.

 The deadline for amending or cancelling existing arrangements is 11 working days before an election.